-Warming rates are projected to be relatively modest in some ecoregions, including the Hawaiian and Rapa-Pitcairn island groups, and more rapid in others, such as the Gulf of Maine and the Galapagos Islands where maximum SST is predictd to increased by X and X, respectively (by 2100 under RCP 8.5).
+Warming rates are projected to be relatively modest in some ecoregions, including the Hawaiian and Rapa-Pitcairn island groups, and more rapid in others, such as the Gulf of Maine and the Galapagos Islands, where maximum SST is predicted to increased by X and X, respectively (by 2100 under RCP 8.5).
 However, the inherent thermal sensitivity of constituent species also varies among ecoregions, complicating predictions of local warming impacts.
 The margin between what a species can tolerate and local maximum temperatures, averaged across all species in a community, is the “Community Mean Warming Buffer” (CMWB, Fig. 3B).
-CMWB in some ecoregions is greater than 5°C, meaning maximum summertime temperatures would have to increase that much to exceed the estimated tolerance for the average species within the community.
+CMWB in some ecoregions is greater than 5°C, meaning that maximum summertime temperatures would have to increase that much to exceed the estimated tolerance for the average species within the community.
 By combining the CMWB and the predicted increase in maximum SST (Fig. 3B) we estimated what proportion of tropical and temperate ecoregions would exceed their mean thermal tolerance assuming physiological adjustment (i.e., acclimatization) or adaptation of 2 °C. Temperate ecoregions have a slightly larger buffer but are predicted to warm more, thus a greater proportion (Table S2) of temperate MPAs cross the mean tolerance thresholds (Fig. 3B).
 Even optimistically assuming the average inhabitant can adapt to warming of 2 °C (which effectively shifts the buffer so that a greater rate of warming is tolerated), xx% of temperate ecoregions still exceed the threshold.
 Communities in these ecoregions would likely lose a substantial proportion of of their resident species, whereas new species will presumably colonize as populations track the geographic movement of their thermal niches by shifting their ranges, generally to higher latitudes.
 Such compositional shifts of temperate communities began at least two decades ago in some locations15 and are now common16.
 In contrast, as tropical communities cross their thermal thresholds, the primary outcome will be biodiversity loss, as there are no climate-migrants to colonize from warmer regions.
 Thus ocean warming will have fundamentally different impacts on the biotia currently protected in tropical and temperate MPAs.

 Several recent studies have combined projected warming rates, species-specific thermal tolerances, and species-distribution and richness patterns to predict changes in species richness and composition globally.
 For example, Stuart-Smith et al.2 predicted that nearly 100% of extant species will be excluded from tropical reef communities by 2115 under RCP 8.5.
 Likewise, Molinos et al.3 predicted drastic declines in the regional species pools of tropical marine communities and substantial increases in temperate communities, accompanied by changes in species composition.
 Shifts in direct or indirect interactions and food-web dynamics can thus be expected along with losses of key facilitators, especially foundation species like kelps and corals, and invasions of new predators, competitors, and parasites 17–19.
 Finally, due to temperature-dependent metabolism of fishes and invertebrates, which are ectotherms, warming will have strong, non-lethal effects on a wide array of population-, community-, and ecosystem-level processes.
 Cascading impacts of metabolic changes will include developmental and dispersal rates, species interactions, and the standing biomasses of plants and animals20,21.